 Health care in Chile surpasses most countries because private industry plays a substantial role; there are no long waits in private hospitals and clinics, as in Canada and Britain, and unlike the USA, the government does not artificially reduce the supply of doctors and increase prices by limiting enrollment in medical schools and internships.

 The Chilean government taxes private enterprise less than the USA and Europe.
-The government consumes 19% of the economy, compared to 45% in the USA and 50% in Germany.
+The government is raising taxes sharply but consumes 19% of the economy, compared to 45% in the USA and 50% in Germany.
+One of the most popular books in the USA and Europe is a defense of Marxism for the 21st century.
 The Chilean peso is a stronger currency than the dollar and euro.
 The national debt is 6% of GDP, compared to 59% in the USA, 76% in the UK, 63% in Spain, and 50% in Argentina (Source: CIA World Factbook).
 Santiago is growing while other countries stagnate.
 The IPSA index of Chilean stocks triped in the 2004-11 period although it has declined in 2012-13.